 Unlike a typical home fuse, the GFCI is built into the wall outlet.
 The GFCI outlet detects when a high-current appliance, like a hair dryer, is plugged into it.
 The GFCI will detect the break in current and immediately turn off the power, perhaps saving your life if the device is dropped into a sink full of water.

-Is there a way to tell if a plug outlet has GFCI protectionOpens in a new tab.?
+Is there a way to tell if a plug outlet has GFCI protection?
 The outlet will have a Test and Reset button (along with indicator light).

 Do I need thicker wire for my low-voltage landscape lighting system?